collegevine/purescript-elmish/docs/getting-started.md

 ## Effects

-A rare UI comes without _effects_ - something that happens outside the UI, be it local storage, timers, communication with a server, and so on.
+It is a rare UI that comes without _effects_ - something that happens outside the UI, be it local storage, timers, communication with a server, and so on.

 In Elmish effects are defined by the `update` function.
 Its return type `Transition Message State` encodes the new ("updated") state and zero or more